AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    - **Low**: Sends no metadata from the data source namespace.
 Locally configured metadata such as point source and local aliases is allowed (point name, point ID and point source only).
    - **None**: Sends only the point ID and point name; no metadata is included in the transfer.

-   **What PI point attributes are transferred with each Stream Metadata Replication Policy (data privacy) setting?**
+   **PI point attributes transferred with each Stream Metadata Replication Policy (data privacy) setting**

     |   | High | Medium | Low | None |
     | ------------- | ----------------- | ----------------- |----------------- | ----------------- |